 The standard rules apply for dogs travelling to Estonia as for other EU countries.
 Your dog will need to be microchipped, have a valid rabies vaccine and either have a pet passport (if travelling from another EU country or a number of other European countries) or an EU pet health certificate.
-For more details, check out my guide to travelling with a dog between European countries and the rules to travel to Europe with a dog.

 Dining Out in Tallinn with a Dog

 We had no problem finding restaurants that allowed our dog to join us in Tallinn, whether inside or out.
 However, keep an eye out for the below dog-friendly sticker at the door or ask the staff before entering.
 If you get stuck in summer time, there are plenty of outdoor dining terraces, such as in the Town Square.

 Some of the restaurants that we dined at and recommend:

 Cafe Boheem: This relaxed and friendly cafe on the edge of the trendy Kalamaja neighbourhood offers affordable choices from pasta and salads to crepes.
 We were allowed to dine inside with our dog on a rainy evening.

 Von Krahli Baar: If you’re looking for a quiet spot with healthy food in the centre of the Old Town, I recommend heading to Von Krahli Baar.
 There’s a lovely courtyard where you can sit outside without the noise from the street, especially when the town is packed with cruise ship visitors.
 It’s perfect for a relaxed lunch – I recommend the Von Krahl bowls.